crimsongmd/GD-Standalone-Noclip/README.md

 Instead of geode, it just injects a dll into the process ( I kind of think geode is lame so I wanted to challenge myself )

+This does flag as a virus on my system, this is because it injects into a process.
+If you really don't feel safe downloading it, you can build it yourself and check the entire source code.

 This only works on the windows version of gd
 If you want to fix it